junxit/us-congress-bills-110/metadata.md

 - Sen. Feinstein, Dianne [D-CA] (F000062)
 - Sen. Cornyn, John [R-TX] (C001056)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2007-01-08 — Introduced in Senate
 - 2007-01-08 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration:  CR S219; text as passed Senate: CR S219)
 - 2007-01-08 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration:  CR S219; text as passed Senate: CR S219)
+- 2007-01-09 — Message on Senate action sent to the House.
+- 2007-01-09 — Received in the House.
+- 2007-01-09 — Referred to the House Committee on the Judiciary.